dydxkonakona/cloud-resume-aws/README.md

 # Cloud Resume Project

-A simple static website deployed using AWS S3 and CloudFront.
-This project was created to practice core cloud services and demonstrate a basic understanding of web hosting on AWS.

----

 ## Overview

 This project hosts a basic HTML/CSS resume page using an S3 bucket, served globally through a CloudFront distribution.
 It focuses on setting up static website hosting, configuring public access, and enabling content delivery through a CDN.